 Where possible, we will collect this personal information directly from you.
 We will also explain, in general terms, why we are collecting it and how we will use or disclose it.
 If we collect personal or sensitive information from someone other than you, where practicable, we will tell you that we have it, who it came from and the circumstances of the collection.
 We will only collect sensitive information, such as country of origin or health status, with your express consent.

-We may collect information about you from third parties, including but not limited to:
+We may also collect information about you from third parties, including but not limited to:

-- potential, current or former employers and contractors
+- potential, current or former employers and contractors; and/or

 Tenants and prospective tenants

-If you hold securities in Charter Hall or units in an investment product offered by Charter Hall, your personal information is used to carry out registry functions.
+If you hold securities in Charter Hall or units in an investment product offered by Charter Hall, we use your personal information to carry out registry functions.
 These include making distribution payments, sending you corporate communications, keeping you updated about Charter Hall and our products and services or your investment, maintaining records and contact details, processing transactions, responding to queries or complaints, and to comply with laws and regulations.

 Visitors to Charter Hall owned or managed properties

 We offer a free Wi-Fi Service at certain properties, including our shopping centres.
-If you are carrying a Wi-Fi enabled device within range of one of our Wi-Fi networks, we will automatically pick up location data transmitted from your device.
-This enables us to give you access to our network.
-We collect information about the devices including, for example, the type of device, its ID number or ‘MAC address’, and its movement throughout the centre.
-We will not use information from your device to personally identify you, unless you connect to our free Wi-Fi network.
+If you are carrying a Wi-Fi enabled device within range of one of our Wi-Fi networks, we will automatically pick up location data transmitted from your device so we can give you access to our network.
+We collect a range of information about the devices including, for example, the type of device, its ID number or ‘MAC address’, and its movement throughout the centre.
+We will not use information from your device to personally identify you unless you connect to our free Wi-Fi network.